paq000/paq000/README.md

 - 👋 Hi, I’m @paq000
 - 👀 I’m interested in programming and tech!
-- 🌱 I’m currently TypeScript!
+- 🌱 I’m currently learning TypeScript!
 - 💞️ I’m looking to collaborate on a database.